michael-wolfenden/azure-slack-hubot/README.md

 ## Usage

+NOTE: `<name-of-your-hubot>` is the hubot name you configured in the slack integration

-Once deployment is complete, you should be able to access `https://<name-of-your-site>.azurewebsites.net/hubot/help` and see the list of commands available in Hubot.
+Once deployment is complete, you should be able to access `https://<name-of-your-site>.azurewebsites.net/<name-of-your-hubot>/help` and see the list of commands available in Hubot.

-In you slack channel you should also be able to `@<name-of-your-hubot>: help` to also see the list of available commands (for example `@hutbot:help`)
+In you slack channel you should also be able to `<name-of-your-hubot> help` to also see the list of available commands (for example `hutbot help`)

 ## Adding additonal hubot scripts